All Saints Westlegate

-All Saints' Church, Norwich is a Grade I listed redundant parish church in the Church of England in Norwich.
+All Saints Westlegate, also known as All Saints Berstreet, is a Grade I listed redundant parish church in Norwich in Norfolk, England.
+It one of two churches dedicated to the feast of All Saints in Norwich, the other being the now-lost All Saints Fyebriggate, and is one of the five ringing towers in the city.

 History

-The church was largely built in the 15th century, when the nave and north aisle were added, but the chancel dates back to the 13th century.
-The un-buttressed tower was also built in the 15th century but had extensive repair work done in the 19th century, with the top stage of the tower being added in 1913.
+There is little documentary evidence of the foundation of the church.
+An All Saints church saw mention in the Domesday Book in 1166, though this could have either been this church, or the other Norwich All Saints church located in Magdalen Street.

 There is an anchorhold attached to the church that served religious hermits who chose to live their life separate from secular society.
-The city records from 1287 to 1288 show that servants of the anchoress were charged with ‘stopping up the Cockey (blocked the common drain) so that no one can pass by there’.
+The city records from 1287 to 1288 show that servants of the anchoress were charged with ‘stopping up the cockey (blocked the common drain) so that no one can pass by there’.
 It has been suggested that this was done in an attempt to cover up that either the anchoress or her servants were engaged in trade, something that was forbidden for any anchoress.

-It used to house a spectacular ornate font that featured carvings of saints arranged around the bowl and base.
-This was moved to St Julian's Church, Norwich following All Saints' being made redundant in the parochial reorganisation in 1973.

-Post redundancy
+In 1954, the church became a Grade I listed building.

+Redundancy

-On being made redundant in 1973, Norwich Historic Churches Trust took it over and immediately spent £8000 on making it watertight.
+On being made redundant in 1973, Norwich Historic Churches Trust took All Saints over and immediately spent £8000 on making it watertight.
+In 1982, several burials in the church were disturbed by workers who attempting to lay central heating pipes in the church.
 From 1979 it housed the All Saints Centre, a community centre set up by Jo Cook.
 It was used as a place to serve the community and to provide Christian hospitality for the less advantaged.
 The church was improved during this tenancy to include a commercial standard kitchen and a first-floor room in the aisle.
-This was originally designed to house the Diocesan Mothers' Union, who moved out in 2003.
+This was originally designed to house the Diocesan Mothers' Union.
 The church faced an arson attack in 1992, following which there was a large cleaning and redecoration.

-The All Saints Centre closed in 2015, when it was reopened as an antiques centre and tea room; All Saints Antiques Centre.
-As of 2021 these tenants are still occupying the building.
+In 2001, a late Saxon or early medieval body sherd of sandwich ware was recovered in a repair trench in the church.
+The Diocesan Mothers' Union moved out in 2003.
+The All Saints Centre closed in 2015, when it was reopened as an antiques centre and tea room.

-A gallery was installed at the base of the tower to provide a platform for bell ringers to practice.
+The church is one of the five ringing towers in the city.
 The Norwich Diocesan Association of Ringers use this as one of their churches on the first Tuesday of every month.
+On 29 November 2023, a peal with the method Cambridge Surprise Minor, conducted by David Brown, was rung in the church to commemorate the 50th anniversary of its closure.
+The chancel remains a consecrated chapel.